New Shorts Focus 2019-20

 Graduates from film studies qualifications, theatre practitioners, visual artists and cross-over talent from across diverse media sectors including photography and mixed media.

-Deadline for receipt of applications: 5pm Friday 24th May 2019.
+Deadline for receipt of applications: Friday 21st June at 5pm.

 Please complete and return the application form by post to Northern Ireland Screen 21 Alfred Street Belfast BT2 8ED.
 Please return the monitoring form for the attention of The Monitoring Officer.
 Please attach CVs for the creative team.
 Please include Vimeo links to all previously completed short films.
 Applicants must have at least one independent credit on application to the Scheme.
 Both funded and independently made projects will be considered at application stage.